RMIT-COSC1127-1125-AI23-2/AI23-DOC/FAQ-COURSE.md

 # LECTORIALS & TUTORIALS

 ## I have a timetable clash.
 There are no space available.
-Classes full."
+Classes full.
 What should I do?

 _If you encounter timetable clashes or no seats available, it is important that you get them resolved before classes start each semester._